-It goes without saying that water is vital in the desert, and that is no different in Joshua Tree.
+It goes without saying that water is vital in the desert, and Joshua Tree is no different.

-A rancher by the name of C.O.
-Barker built the dam around 1902 to improve the natural tank here for his cattle.
+A rancher named C.O.
+Barker built the dam around 1902 to improve the natural tank for his cattle.
 Along with the nearby Cow Camp reservoir, the tank was an important watering hole for cattle and miners alike, who competed for the water.

 Barker and a man named Shay set up camp at Cow Camp in direct competition with Bill Keys to use the Barker Reservoir.
 In 1917, Keys added on to the dam in an effort to claim it from the cattlemen.
 Bill Keys and his family built the unusual double-ring water trough below the dam, added six feet to the top of the dam in 1949-50, and renamed it the “Big Horn Dam.”